Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 1. Water: Scoop your pre-workout, add to water, and shake or stir well until everything dissolves.

-4. Food: Although a pre-workout meal will fuel energy and endurance, it won't provide the caffeine or stimulants you may be searching for.
-To fuel your workout, it's essential to have a snack or meal loaded with high protein and carbohydrates nutrition like protein bars, Greek yogurt, and almonds.
+4. Food: To fuel your workout, it's essential to have a snack or meal loaded with high protein and carbohydrate nutrition like protein bars, Greek yogurt, and almonds.

 FAQs